 The global movement towards slower fashion is relevant for both producers and consumers.
 For producers, its about scrutinizing their whole supply chain and cleaning it up, including the growing and treatment of cotton, the manufacturing of clothes, the transport of finished garments, the operation of retail spaces, the education of consumers and the recycling of discarded garments.
-A number of bigger fashion companies have started this process, which admittedly can’t happen overnight, but many people around the world are hoping for faster progress.
-Simply adding a few organic garments to a collection isn’t enough, as long as the fundamental business model is dependent on consumerism and treating clothing as a disposable good.
-Fortunately, new brands are popping up, offering more genuinely sustainable alternatives.
+Fortunately an increasing number of genuinely sustainable alternatives are popping up.
 These brands are making efforts to not only use organic textiles, but also to offer fair conditions to workers (as certified with the Fair Wear certificate), use less toxic dyes and other chemicals in production, and to offer a take-back and recycling service for old garments.

 But the success of the slow fashion movement also calls for a little work on the side of consumers.
-We are after all the ones who are buying too much, and throwing too much away.
-For many, documentaries like The True Cost and Out of Fashion are enough to motivate them to turn their back on fast fashion and instead favor a slow fashion approach.
-This means no longer buying the cheapest trends but instead taking time to find high quality, timeless pieces that will last more than a season, and only shopping from brands or shops that offer fairtrade, organic, sustainable and/or vintage options (as buying vintage is a form of recycling).
-Many people find that slow fashion is also a way to simplify life, allowing them to declutter both their wardrobes and their minds; to reduce stress, save money, and perhaps even look more put-together.
-Haven’t you heard Leonardo da Vinci’s enduring words of wisdom that “simplicity is the ultimate sophistication”?
+We are after all the ones who are buying and throwing away too much.
+For many, documentaries like The True Cost and Out of Fashion are enough to motivate them to turn their back on fast fashion and instead favor a slowed down approach.
+This means no longer buying the latest trends at the lowest price but instead taking time to find high quality, timeless pieces that will last more than a season, and only shopping from brands or shops that offer fairtrade, organic, sustainable and/or vintage options.